wendlers/mpfshell/README.md

 Create a new virtual environment:

     pyvenv venv

+Or you could use `python3 -m virtualenv venv` instead of `pyvenv`.

-Activate it (so ervery following `pip3 install` goes to the new virtuel environment):
+Activate it (so ervery following `pip install` goes to the new virtuel environment):

     source venv/bin/activate

 Now install the dependencies to the virtual environment:

-    pip3 install pyserial
-    pip3 install colorama
+    pip install -r requirements.txt
-    pip3 install websocket_client
+    python setup.py install

 Now run the shell with the following command:

-    python3 -m mp.mpfshell
+    python -m mp.mpfshell

-__Note:__ The environment has always be activated with the above command.
+__Note:__ The environment has always to be activated with the above command before using it.